jvegalo/hydrogen-certification/README.md

 ## Unit Testing

+Tests are located in "tests/favorite-button.test.js"

+- Run the backend locally, here the [instructions](https://github.com/jvegalo/good-american-backend)

-Tests are located in "tests/favorite-button.test.js" To run the tests, simply run the following commands while being in the root of the project:
+- Run the following commands while being in the root of the project:
 ```bash
 npm install
 npx vitest